-Putin has so far led the West on a tight rein, be it over energy or food, and he relies on fear.
-Because of his constant threats with the nuclear bomb, the West does not defend itself rigorously enough.
-Yet, Putin knows that a nuclear strike would trigger an immediate nuclear backlash against his country and isolate him internationally because all state leaders, including those in China and India, know: for their economic and power structures not to collapse, they need a functioning US and EU, a halfway functioning world economy and a halfway functioning trade including stock exchanges.
+As a first position correction, the

+country and isolate him internationally because all State leaders, including those in China and India, know: For their economic and power structures not to collapse, they need a functioning America and EU, a halfway functioning world economy, a halfway functioning trade including stock exchanges.
 In this respect, nuclear war remains highly unlikely, as it was during the Cold War, but the threat of it works - unfortunately.